Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: Numerical validation

+Inserting $\tilde \mu$, $\tilde t$, $\tilde \rho$, and other dimensionless variables defined hereinabove into Eq.~(\ref{Eq:CouetteVelocity}), substituting the definition of $\mu = \tau p Pr$, and omitting the tildes, we obtain the dimensionless form of Eq.~(\ref{Eq:CouetteVelocity}):

-We set the initial conditions as $\rho\!=\!1$,$T\!=\!1$,$u_x\!=\!u_y\!=\!0$, where $u_x$ is the $x$-directional velocity and $u_y$ is the $y$-directional velocity.
-The top plate move with the velocity $u_0\!=\!1$ at the beginning.
-The periodic boundary condition are applied to the left and right sides and the kinetic boundary condition(KBC)\cite{ansumali2002kinetic,sofonea2009implementation} are applied to the up and down boundaries.
-The grid is $X \times Y\!=\!100 \times 100$.
+We set the initial conditions as $\rho=1$, $T=1$, $u_x=u_y=0$.
+Here, $u_x$ is the $x$-directional velocity and $u_y$ is the $y$-directional velocity.
+The top plate moves initially with the velocity $u_0=1$.
+The grid is $X \times Y=50 \times 400$.
+We also set $\nu=0.5$, $\kappa=0.2$, and $N_f=3$, so the Prandtl number is $Pr=0.71$ and the specific heat ratio is $\gamma=1.4$.
+A lattice model, named D2Q37, is employed.
+We design the lattice model employing the Hermite quadrature \cite{philippi2006continuous,philippi2015high,mattila2014high,shan2006kinetic,shan2010general,shim2013multidimensional,shim2013univariate}.
+D2Q37 is of fourth-order accuracy.
+The discrete particle velocity set and the weights $\omega_i$ of D2Q37 are shown in Table~~\ref{tab:D2Q37}.